weewx/weewx/docs/custom/index.md

     </tr>
 </table>

 In addition to the main archive table, there are a number of smaller tables inside the database, one for each observation type, which hold _daily summaries_ of the type, such as the minimum and maximum value seen during the day, and at what time.
 These tables have names such as `archive_day_outTemp` or `archive_day_barometer`.
-Their existence is generally transparent to the user.
+They are there to optimize certain types of queries &mdash; their existence is generally transparent to the user.
 For more details, see the section [_Daily summaries_](../devnotes#Daily_summaries) in the document _Developer's Notes_.

 ### Binding names